Repo! The Genetic Opera: Plot

-Rotti lures Shilo to GeneCo's fair with the promise of a cure for her disease.
+Rotti lures Shilo to GeneCo's fair with promises of a cure for her disease.
 There, she meets Blind Mag, an opera singer and GeneCo's celebrity spokesperson.
 Born blind, Mag has been given surgically enhanced eyes by GeneCo at the cost of indefinite employment, though she is soon resigning.
-GraveRobber helps Shilo escape the fairgrounds, encountering several of his customers including the surgery-addicted Amber ("Zydrate Anatomy").
-Amber explains that Mag's eyes are set for repossession and that she will replace her as GeneCo’s spokeswoman.
+GraveRobber helps Shilo escape the fairgrounds, encountering several of his customers, including the surgery-addicted Amber ("Zydrate Anatomy").
+Shilo learns that Mag's eyes are set for repossession and that Amber will replace her as GeneCo's spokeswoman.
 After GeneCops arrive, Shilo quickly returns to her room before Nathan notices her missing.

-Rotti hires Nathan to repossess Mag's eyes, but Nathan refuses, citing that Mag was Marni’s best friend ("Night Surgeon").
-An infuriated Rotti vows to have Nathan taken out.
-Mag visits Shilo and reveals she is her godmother, and that Nathan had told her Shilo died with Marni.
-She cautions Shilo to not make the same mistakes she did ("Chase the Morning").
-Nathan arrives and forces Mag out after she scolds him for lying and incarcerating Shilo ("Everyone’s a Composer").
+Nathan refuses to repossess Mag's eyes, citing her close friendship with Marni ("Night Surgeon").
+Infuriated, Rotti vows to have Nathan taken out.
+Mag visits Shilo, reveals that she is her godmother and that Nathan had told her Shilo died alongside Marni, and cautions Shilo not to make the same mistakes she did ("Chase The Morning").
+Nathan arrives and ousts Mag after she scolds him for lying to her and incarcerating Shilo ("Everyone's a Composer").
+Shilo begs him to let Mag hide from the Repo Man in their house, but Nathan refuses, leading Shilo to snap and finally condemn her father for his overbearing treatment of her and inability to move on from Marni's death ("Seventeen").
 Meanwhile, Rotti writes his will, ready to make Shilo his sole beneficiary ("Gold").

-Rotti invites Shilo to the Opera ("At the Opera Tonight").
-Nathan heads to the opera to find her, pursued by GeneCops who he quickly dispatches.
-Amber makes her stage debut but her performance is ruined when her transplanted face falls off.
+Rotti invites Shilo to the Opera.
+Nathan heads out to find her, pursued by GeneCops, whom he quickly dispatches ("At the Opera Tonight").
+Amber makes her stage debut, but her performance is ruined when her transplanted face falls off.
 Mag completes her final performance, but deviates from the song's grand finale, denouncing the Largo family and gouging out her eyes in an act of defiance ("Chromaggia").
 Rotti cuts the cords suspending Mag, impaling her on a fence, but assures the panicking audience that Mag's death was staged as part of the show.